K3. Clinical trial agreements

-If the sponsor has submitted an unsigned version at the initial application, the sponsor must submit a signed clinical trial agreement to the review committee before the start of the study.
-The signed version must be the same version as the one approved by the review committee.
+If the sponsor has submitted an unsigned version, at the initial application, the sponsor must submit a signed clinical trial agreement to the review committee before the start of the study.
+In the accompanying cover letter you need to state whether the provisions assessed by the review committee, have been altered in the signed research contract.
+This is based on the principle that the signed version must be the same version as the one approved by the review committee.

 If there is no clinical trial agreement, this must be stated in the cover letter.
 Without such a statement, the review committee will assume that a clinical trial agreement is part of the research file.
 If the clinical trial agreement is absent the review committee will consider the research file to be incomplete.

 In the case of multicenter research, if clinical trial agreements have been reached, at least one clinical trial agreement is required for the review of the research file.
 This is the reference clinical trial agreement.
 A written statement by the sponsor is sufficient for the other Dutch centers.
 In the statement it must be stated that the clinical trial agreements for the other centers are similar to the reference clinical trial agreement concerning the two aspects reviewed by the review committee.
 If such a statement is not included, then the clinical trial agreements of all participating centers must be submitted.